google/error-prone/docs/bugpattern/CheckReturnValue.md

     annotated with `@CheckReturnValue`).
 Here, the method calls are just used to program the mock object, not to be consumed directly.

-2. Code that doing exception-testing with JUnit, where the intent is that the method call should throw an exception:
+2. Code that does exception testing with JUnit, where the intent is that the method call should throw an exception:

     *   Uses of JUnit 4.13 or JUnit5's `assertThrows` methods: